sky02112/Nutritrack/README.md

 ## 🔍 Overview

-NutriTrack is a mobile application designed for St. Michael Academy of Valenzuela to monitor the wellness and development of grade school students.
-The app enables teachers, administrators, and health professionals to track student health metrics, visualize growth trends, and generate comprehensive reports to improve student wellness.
+NutriTrack is an experimental mobile application project designed to explore concepts in student health monitoring.
+This project serves as a learning exercise to understand mobile app development, health tracking systems, and data visualization.
+While it uses St. Michael Academy of Valenzuela as a conceptual example, it is not an official product and is meant for educational purposes only.

 ## ✨ Features